 ARTISTIC COLLABORATION: MAYA BROSCH

-PERFORMERS: ALEXANDRE BACHELARD, KIM CEYSENS OR VIVIEN KOVARBASIC, MARIE LECA, BAPTISTE MENARD, MANUEL MOLINO, JONATHAN SANCHEZ, LEA VINETTE (Performers at Premiere ELODIE FUSTER PUIG, FELIX MAURIN)
+PERFORMERS: ALEXANDRE BACHELARD, LEO GRAS, VIVIEN KOVARBASIC, MARIE LECA, BAPTISTE MENARD, MANUEL MOLINO, JONATHAN SANCHEZ, LEA VINETTE (Performers at Premiere KIM CEYSENS, ELODIE FUSTER PUIG, FELIX MAURIN)

 MUSIC: ANGELO BADALAMENTI, GLENN BRANCA, JOHN FAHEY, KEIJI HAINO, GEROME NOX, BERNARD PARMEGIANI, DAVID TUDOR